 Nicole has a Master’s degree in Counseling Psychology from Lesley University.
 She is a licensed clinical mental health counselor and certified school counselor.
 Nicole is a part time clinician on staff at Adventurelore and also works as the Director and Counselor of a therapeutic school.
 She is passionate about Adventure Based Counseling, and has been working in the field for the past 9 years.
 Using an integrative approach that combines CBT, DBT, Mindfulness and Choice Therapy, to name a few methods, she helps children and youth overcome struggles or obstacles in their path.

-Lexi is currently an undergraduate student studying psychology at Southern New Hampshire University with her Bachelors in Psychology and has begun studying for her Masters in Social Work.
+Lexi graduated Southern New Hampshire University with her Bachelors in Psychology and has begun studying for her Masters in Social Work.
 She began working for Adventurelore in 2016 as a summer camp counselor and now is a co-facilitator for therapeutic groups and school programs.
 Lexi loves helping children and adolescents build confidence through outdoor experiences and adventure.
 She often brings her fur baby Dixie to work with her, which is a favorite for many participants at Adventurelore.